Skip to content

 How a Typical Project Runs

-Most engagements follow the same arc.
+Most engagements turn that life cycle into the same working arc.
 It starts with discovery: structured conversations about your goals, users, and constraints, ending in a scope, an estimate, and a plan.
 Then design: clickable prototypes you can react to before development begins.
 Development happens in short cycles — usually one- or two-week sprints — each ending with a demo of working software, so you see progress continuously instead of waiting months for a big reveal.
 Testing runs alongside development, not after it.
 Launch covers deployment, data migration, and training.
 Support then keeps the product secure and improving.

 The cadence matters more than the jargon.
 If a vendor can't show you working software every couple of weeks, the process — whatever they call it — isn't protecting you.